 Do you wait until January 1st each year to make a creative commitment to write a novel?

 Now, just like you, I struggle to find time the time to write.
-I write regularly, but the demands of running an on-line business, blog and podcast have gotten in the way of my desire to indulge in some story telling.
-I’ve published a book of short stories called Beautiful Lies and other non-fiction titles, but have yet to tackle a novel.
-A bit ironic when that’s one of the driving motivators of my Madhouse Media Publishing; to help writers write and publish.
+I write regularly, but the demands of running an on-line business, blog and podcast have gotten in the way of my desire to indulge in my love of story telling.
+I’ve published a book of short stories called Beautiful Lies and other non-fiction titles, but have yet to tackle a full grown novel.

-So, even if you’re not participating this year, I wanted to share with you some of the methods I’m using to hit that daily deadline of 2000 words.
+So, even if you’re not participating this year, I wanted to share with you some of the methods I used to hit that daily deadline of 2000 words.
 It sounds daunting at first but stick with me.
 All you need is a little re-organisation and some aggressive time management you can get into the groove of a daily writing ritual as well.

 It’s all about focus